 Sessions are buckets of data that your users carry with them for a period of time when using your application.
 Sessions have traditionally been exclusive to web or EJB environments.
 No more!
 Shiro enables sessions for any application environment.
 Further, Shiro offers to a host of other great features to help you manage sessions.

-- Easy and Powerful Clustering - Shiro’s sessions can be easily clustered using any of the readily-available networked caching products, like Ehcache, Coherence, GigaSpaces, et. al. This means you can configure session clustering for Shiro once and only once, and no matter what web container you deploy to, your sessions will be clustered the same way.
+Shiro’s sessions can be easily clustered using any of the readily-available networked caching products, like Ehcache, Coherence, GigaSpaces, et al. This means you can configure session clustering for Shiro once and only once, and no matter what web container you deploy to, your sessions will be clustered the same way.
 No need for container-specific configuration!

-- Can be used for SSO - Because Shiro session's are POJO based, they are easily stored in any data source, and they can be 'shared' across applications if needed.
+Because Shiro’s sessions are POJO based, they are easily stored in any data source, and they can be 'shared' across applications if needed.
 This can be used to provide a simple sign-on experience since the shared session can retain authentication state.